Flying out of Las Vegas after Super Bowl? Expect heavy traffic

 — Harry Reid International Airport (@LASairport) February 12, 2024

-Officials had estimated 330,000 people would be in Las Vegas for the city’s first Super Bowl.
+Officials had estimated 330,000 people would be in Las Vegas for the city’s first Super Bowl and the TSA deployed more than 60 explosive-sniffing canines and extra TSA agents from 20 other airports.

+Last week, airport officials promoted a 4-3-2-1 departure strategy.
+That means planning the trip to the airport four hours before flight time, arriving three hours before to check baggage, getting to the TSA line two hours before flight time and getting to the gate one hour before.

+The airport also instituted two remote baggage check-in locations, one at the zero level of Terminal 1 and another at the Reid Airport Rent-a-Car Center.
+Both locations, operated by Bags Inc. under a Clark County contract, were operating Monday morning and were busy.